iAmCorey/devtoolset/README.md

 ### Step 2: Commit Your Changes and Submit a Pull Request

+### PR Checklist

+Before submitting your PR, please ensure you have completed the following:

+- [ ] **name**: Provide a brief title describing the tool or data you added.
+- [ ] **description**: Clearly state what tool or data was added and in which category.
+- [ ] **url**: Provide the url of the tool.
+- [ ] **Data Sorting**: Ensure all data in the modified JSON file is sorted alphabetically.
+- [ ] **No Affiliate Links**: Confirm that no affiliate links have been added.
+- [ ] **Relevant Tools Only**: Ensure that only development-related tools are included.

-### Important Notes:
+### Additional Notes

-1. Ensure all entries are sorted alphabetically; they will be displayed in this order on the site.
+- Ensure all entries are sorted alphabetically; they will be displayed in this order on the site.
-2. Do not include affiliate links.
-3. Do not submit tools that are unrelated to development.
+- Please do not submit tools unrelated to development.
+- Do not include affiliate links.
+- If adding a new category, follow the instructions provided in the contribution guidelines.

 ## Deploy your own DevToolset